STAFF

 • Shenaaz Janmohamed (she/they) Founding Executive Director

-Shenaaz founded Queer Crescent in response to the Muslim & African Travel Ban of 2017, to mitigate the ways LGBTQI+ folks struggle with Muslim community pushout in the face of state violence, anti-Muslim racism and perpetual wars.
+Shenaaz founded Queer Crescent in response to the Muslim & African Travel Ban, to mitigate the ways LGBTQI+ folks struggle with Muslim community pushout in the face of state violence, anti-Muslim racism and perpetual wars.
 After years of care work - with youth as a high school mental health counselor, a survivor advocate, therapist and cultural organizer - she materialized a dream of creating a progressive organization centering queer Muslims and healing justice.
 Queer Crescent has grown from that seedling to a national base-building organization stretching towards liberation.

 Shenaaz is deeply shaped by her Shia lineage, placelessness as an Indian Muslim, the ongoing pain of being a survivor, and the unconditional love co-created with her young-wise kiddo.
 Shenaaz is based in the Bay.